Palapag: Provincial and municipal government

 By the 17th century, Spanish colonists numbered only a few thousand throughout the Philippines and had few incentives to settle and carve out the land in the provinces.
 On the Island of Samar, the land and people were distributed among the Spanish colonists under the encomienda system.
 A Spaniard who was trusted with encomienda was called an encomendero.
-He was tasked to collect tributes, recruit abled-bodied males for public services or polo and ensure the physical and spiritual well-being of the inhabitants.
+He was tasked to collect tributes, recruit able-bodied males for public services or polo and ensure the physical and spiritual well-being of the inhabitants.
 But because of abuses, the system was abolished.

 In order to enhance their administration on the colony, the Spaniards did not abolish the old barangays and merged it into towns called pueblos and the groups of pueblos were called alcaldia or districts headed by alcalde mayor.

 When the Jesuits were expelled in Samar in 1768, there were sixteen pueblos already established but only fifteen pueblos had Jesuit parish priests resident and were already divided into three residences: the east, north and the west coasts.
 The center of the north-east coasts referred to as Ibabao, was Palapag, while for the west coast was Catbalogan and at the same time the capital of Samar Island.
 Being the capital, it was there where the provincial government personnel numbering no more than three or four Spaniards including the governor.
 His prime duty was to collect revenues, pay the accounts and balance the books.
 He had executives, judicial and legislative functions.

 As of 1830, a royal order was issued substituting civilian governor by a military governor.
 He assumed office on 1830 as the first military governor of Samar and the number of government personnel was increased.
 For administrative purposes, he suggested the division of Samar into three administrative districts, the west, north and the east coasts.
 It was approved on 1867 in Manila and in the Council of Administration in Madrid, however it was not realized.
 By 1890, the Franciscans divided Samar into three vicariates, the west, north and east coasts.

 On the municipal level, the pueblo was headed by a Gobernadorcillo elected annually.
 He was both the judicial and executive officer, the general supervisor and ensure of public order, the main collector of tributes and in charge of the repair and maintenance of public buildings and roads.
 In order to perform his task efficiently he had to work closely with the priest for support and visto bueno of documents.
 His subordinates were called cabeza de barangay who was in charge of collecting tributes and other taxes of each family.
 Aside from them, there were three superintendents and assistants of fields, livestock, police and lieutenants (tenientes) and police for every visita and barrio.
 With the increase of pueblo officials the role of the priest was reduced.